First Battle of Zurich: Aftermath

 After the bloody fighting on the 4th Charles fell back a short distance to recover and devise a second attack for the 6th.
 Masséna used the time on the 5th to regroup, and that night as the Austrians assembled for their attack, he withdraw to a strong position in front of Zürich, abandoning 28 guns commandeered from Zürich.
 His forces were now more concentrated, while the lake would oblige his opponent to divide his forces.

 The second day of battle never came.
 At noon on the 6th, following a parley, the French were allowed to leave Zürich, Masséna withdrew to the Uetliberg and arrange his line along the banks of the Limmat.
 In Zürich, Charles found 150 cannons of various calibers.
-The outcome of the battle also damaged Austro-Russian relations, because Charles failed to follow up on the French defeat.
+The outcome of the battle also damaged Austro-Russian relations, because Charles failed to follow up on the French defeat, which meant a strategic unsuccess for the Austrians, but it cannot be called a strategic victory for the French either.

 In terms of personnel, both sides lost a general: Louis Nicolas Hyacinthe Chérin and Olivier Wallis.